Scrabble letter distributions: Welsh

 Since there are specific tiles for the digraphs that are considered to be separate letters in Welsh orthography (such as DD), it is not permissible to use the individual letters to spell these out.
 Diacritics on letters are ignored.

-The digraph PH also exists in Welsh, but is omitted because it is used almost exclusively in mutated words, which the rules disallow.
+The polygraphs MH, NGH, NH and PH also exist in Welsh, but they are omitted because they are used almost exclusively in mutated words, which the rules disallow.
 K, Q, V, X and Z do not exist in Welsh.
 J does not exist in traditional Welsh either, but it is included as it is used in some borrowed words.

 Unofficial editions

-Scrabble editions listed in this section are not created or licensed by Hasbro or Mattel.
+Scrabble editions listed in this section are not created nor licensed by Hasbro nor Mattel.

 Anglo-Saxon

 The Anglo-Saxon editions use these 101 tiles: